MehediMubin/HF-OOA-D/Chapter 1/README.md

-### Chapter 1: Getting Started with Object-Oriented Analysis and Design
+### Chapter 1: Great Software Begins Here: well-designed apps rock

 In this chapter, we will explore the basics of object-oriented analysis and design.
 We have created a simple inventory management system for guitars.
 The main classes and their responsibilities are: